 Hand sewing strings of beads and pearls to your project takes a long time.
 Use a Beading Foot, and you can attach long stands in seconds.
 This foot is popular for bridal and evening wear as well as crafts.
 There are different versions of the foot for large and small beads.
 Take a look at our full tutorial on the Janome Beading Foot Set, then get ready to add a bit o’ beading to your next project.

 If you want to sew perfectly parallel rows of stitches for a decorative effect, you’d normally have to get out your ruler and fabric pencils.
 But the Border Guide Foot lets you do it with virtually no measuring or marking.
 Simply line up your previous row of stitching with the red guide lines and you can immediately sew perfectly spaced of rows.
-We’ve even used it for straight line quilting, as shown in the photo above.
-Janome has a nice video tutorial on how to use their Border Guide.
+It’s one of our favorite ways to create straight lines of decorative stitching.